 True, with pay for performance you do not pay until you get the result.
 But coverage (typically the measure used) does not guaranty sales, and a short term focus on coverage to drive sales could come at the expense of taking the time needed to cultivate the brand and execute effective strategies over the long haul.

 In other aspects, the article was on target and I applaud those who are introducing innovative billing models, especially the ones that combine elements of hourly or minimum fixed fees and performance incentives.
+Additionally, the help of virtual bookkeeping services may be sought to keep track of ledgers and finances, so that when it is time for tax return toronto (or any other location of business establishment), companies are prepared for the eventuality.

 I do think PR and other marketers need to do a better job of proving the value they deliver.
 If the metrics can be tied back to results that really are proven, like sales conversions, all the better.